ashos/ashos/README.md

 ## Snapshot configuration and AUR
 * AshOS has a per-snapshot configuration system
 * Using this system we can toggle some functionality - most importantly support for the Arch User Repository
+* AshOS supports the AUR natively
 * AshOS uses the [paru AUR helper](https://github.com/morganamilo/paru) to provide this functionality
-* If you already have paru installed, please remove it from the snapshot first ``ash remove <snapshot> paru``, then proceed to the other steps
+* If you already have paru installed, please make sure it is removed from the snapshot first: ``ash remove <snapshot> paru``, then proceed to the other steps
-* To enable AUR support first open the snapshot configuration
+* To enable AUR support, first open the snapshot configuration:

 ```
-EDITOR=nano ash edit-conf <snapshot>
+EDITOR=nano ash edit-conf <snapshot> # set the EDITOR variable
 ```

 * Now we can enable AUR by editing the file like so: